The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 This device measures your vertical jumps and logs the data on your smartphone.

-The vert wearable jump monitor has a variety of features that give the athlete an abundance of information…
+The vert wearable jump monitor has various features that give the athlete abundant information…

 These features include…

-The VERT wearable technology comes with a belt so you can wear it anytime at home, during a game, at practice, or at the local park.
+The VERT wearable technology comes with a belt, so you can wear it anytime at home, during a game, at practice, or the local park.

-Being able to test different jumps, like standing vertical, max vertical, and how you jump with a basketball in your hand makes this device a great tool to have.
+Testing different jumps, like standing vertical and max vertical, and how you jump with a basketball in your hand makes this device a great tool.

 Some players have been known to wear it during games to see how many times they jumped and how high their vertical was in-game.